react-navigation/react-navigation.github.io/versioned_docs/version-6.x/navigation-container.md

 - Making sure that the `ref` is usable.
 See [docs regarding initialization of the ref](navigating-without-navigation-prop.md#handling-initialization) for more details.
 - Hiding your native splash screen

+### `onUnhandledAction`

+Function which is called when a navigation action is not handled by any of the navigators.

+By default, React Navigation will show a development-only error message when an action was not handled.
+You can override the default behavior by providing a custom function.

 ### `linking`

 Configuration for linking integration used for deep linking, URL support in browsers etc.